kashif-flask/head_qa/README.md

    ![alt text](https://github.com/kashif-flask/head_qa/blob/main/front.PNG)

 2. Now choose here the topic about which you want the text generated, then choose parameters like top_p and top_k:
-   .top_p (Nucleus Sampling): This parameter influences the diversity of the generated text.
+   . top_p (Nucleus Sampling): This parameter influences the diversity of the generated text.
 A higher top_p value (closer to 1) leads to more varied and creative responses.
 If you want the generated text to be more diverse, you can increase the top_p value.

-   .top_k (Top-K Sampling): This parameter controls the focus of the generated text.
+   . top_k (Top-K Sampling): This parameter controls the focus of the generated text.
 A higher top_k value limits the output to a smaller set of more probable tokens, resulting in a more focused and deterministic response.
 If you want the generated text to be more focused and coherent, you can decrease the top_k value.

 3. Then click on 'Generate QA' button to get the generate text: